openkfw/mapme.protectedareas/contributing.md

 [workflowr]: https://github.com/jdblischak/workflowr
 [renv]:https://rstudio.github.io/renv/index.html

+### Datalake
+This repository uses a datalake to store input, output and processing data.
+This datalake is non public because of its size.
+For every dataset we also provide information where the data originated from, so you might want to recreate the datalake structure on your local machine if you use this repository.
+Our datalake structure is organized as follows:

+datalake/

+	.
+	├── mapme.protectedares/ # specifies the project folder. is named in the same way as the repository ├── input/ # contains unprocessed input data with original filenames ├── teow/
+		  ├── global_mangrove_watch/
+		  ├── net_carbon_flux/
+		  └── ...
+		├── output/ # here goes all relevant, processed output data ├── polygon / # the polygon-data on country level of supported and non supported PAs ├── raster /  # raster representation of variables for the impact evaluation └── tabular / # tabular data containing wdpa_id (lines) and processed variables (columns) ├── 1_full_database / merged final table of all individual variables ├── teow/
+				    ├── global_mangrove_watch/
+				    ├── net_carbon_flux/
+				    └── ...
+		└── processing/ # contains data that is generated during processing.

+**Naming conventions for datalake**: Please name all folders and _processed_ datasets lowercase and with underline _ as seperator instead of whitspace.
+Please keep the original data names in the input folder.
+Please, also make sure to keep the clean the processing folder regularly.
+Nevertheless, if there are datasets that take very long processing time you might want to keep them permanently in the processing folder.

 ### Preprocessing Datasets
 This is a step-by-step guide to create a new pre-processing routine based on the example of TEOW ecoregions dataset from WWF. **Pre-processing routines are organized in this repository along the line of thematic data-sets from differing data-sources**.
 The intention of this organization is to have a **modular structure** that allows for easy adding or deleting data-sources from the pre-processing routine and eventually chain them together.
 Also this allows us to debug the code more easily if the routine is chained. **An exception** to this  structure are routines that allow access to already pre-processed data-sets, in our case the `API`-Access *DOPA/JRC Rest Services*, which provides tabular information for several thematic data-sets pre-processed by JRC on the base of PAs.